jgm/cmark-hs/README.md

     CommonMark implementations will behave the same.
 Thus, for example, one could use this library for server-side rendering and [commonmark.js] for client-side previewing.

+  - **Multiple renderers.**  Output in HTML, groff man, LaTeX, CommonMark, and a custom XML format is supported.
+And it is easy to write new renderers to support other formats.

   - **Ease of installation:** cmark is portable and has minimal dependencies.